Proudly Serving All Residents of the 71107 Zip Code Area and the historical MLK Jr. District

 Seasonal fruits and vegetables sourced through the Northwest Louisiana Food Bank partnership, distributed weekly to qualifying families.

-Pantry Staples
+Mart Staples

 Meat & Dairy